tmasch/bpf_be/documentation/Iconobase - Classes.md

 for Iconography "Narrative Scene" action happening here / place of action (Here is a problem: this would only indicate where an action took place, not if the place is really shown there, the latter would be rather under EdgePlaceOption)

+The attribute copy_variants determines if any variants (i.e., Criteria and Options) linked to the Place record should be made available in this Iconography record.

 **Edge between Place and Option (EdgePlaceOption):**

 This is in principle similar to EdgePlaceIconograhy.
 It will probably be largely used if a building or a building part can feature in a narrative scene or not (e.g., if the Meta Romuli appears in the Crucifixion of St Peter)